 Now that you’ve learned some strategies for the reading comprehension section of the ISEE, check out some ISEE reading comprehension practice questions.
-You’ll see easier, lower-level passages first and more difficult, higher-level passages towards the end of the post.
+You’ll see easier, lower-level passages first and more difficult, higher-level passages towards the end of the quiz.

 D: (D) is better than (C) because (C) only covers the first paragraph, whereas (D) is broad enough to cover the whole passage.

 B: In the context of the second sentence, “acutely” means extremely.

 A: “China” is the correct answer, judging from the fourth sentence of the first paragraph.

 D: The problem before 1966 was not that there was no smallpox immunization; the problem was that no worldwide campaign had been launched to wipe out the disease